-The red is the perfect shade for a happy spot to be.
+Additionally, the red is the perfect shade for a happy spot to be.
 Plus, you can’t go wrong with ticking stripes, right?
 I LOVE ticking.
 I used blue ticking on the seat, and then made a denim pillow with a star cutout backed with red ticking.

 I know the feeling because I still have my own rocking chair from when I was a wee child.
-Since we don’t need two rocking chairs, this one is now available in my shop.
+Since we don’t need two rocking chairs, this one is now available in my online shop.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now let’s see what our Furniture Fixer Upper ladies have for you below.

 Jeannie Wallace says